lorenzosinisi/EscapeTactic/README.md

 Now put a finder on your trackpad and press ESC at the same time, the trackpad should vibrate

+## TODOs

+- create a homebrew formula with commands to start and stop the binary

+## Special thanks

 Thanks to [https://github.com/SkrewEverything/Swift-Keylogger](https://github.com/SkrewEverything/Swift-Keylogger) for the initial code